plan44/p44build/README.md

 - `./p44b target` # to see what target platforms the project can build for
 - `./p44b target pixelboard-omega2` # select the Omega2 target, apply openwrt config
 - `./p44b build` # build the image
+- `TARGET_HOST=192.168.xx.yy ./p44b send` # send the built image to /tmp on TARGET_HOST, where it can be installed using `sysupgrade /tmp/*sysupgrade.bin`

 At this point, you can also actively work in the tree such as using `make menuconfig` to change openwrt config, install additional packages, continue developing the main application ([pixelboard](https://github.com/plan44/pixelboardd) in this case) etc.